jackklys/MetricVAE/README.md

 # MetricVAE
-Training a metric with distance regularization
+Training a VAE with distance regularization

 # Instructions